Metric Criticality Identification for Cloud Microservices: Introduction

-The rest of this paper is organised as follows.
+The rest of this paper is organized as follows.
 Section \ref{sec:problem_definition} presents the problem definition.
 Section \ref{sec:detailed_methodology} details our methodology.
-Section \ref{sec:system_design} presents the system design.
+Section \ref{sec:system_design} presents the system architecture.
 Section \ref{sec:experimentsanddiscussion} presents experimental results.
-Section \ref{sec:related_work} discusses related work and finally, Section \ref{sec:conclusion} concludes the work and indicates future avenues.
+Section \ref{sec:related_work} discusses related work, and finally, Section \ref{sec:conclusion} concludes the work and indicates future avenues.